Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 First the bad: According to 2017 figures announced by Money Supermarket, the total cost of learning is estimated to be an eye-watering £2,741 on average (sadly that doesn’t include buying a vehicle).

 Now for the good news: It doesn’t have to cost that much.
-Read on, and the tips in this article will help you keep costs down by being prepared, and focusing on getting bargains on the things that really matter – lessons and insurance.
+Read on, and the tips in this article will help you keep costs down by being prepared, and focusing on getting bargains on the things that really matter – driving lessons and insurance.

 There are undoubtedly other costs, your provisional licence, L-plates, and your theory and practical tests, but the two main expenses are lessons and insurance.
 In fact, when combined, they account for over 90% of the total cost.